 As you’re working toward the long-term (not quick fix) goal of mentoring beliefs and identity, it helps to look for opportunities to have some light-hearted, question-filled discussions.
 No lectures!
 Thoughtful questions are a great way to strengthen your kids’ helpful beliefs and identity about hard work.

-We’ve listed some possible questions you can ask your kids, to hopefully challenge and replace some of the unhelpful beliefs listed above.
+In the bullets below we’ve listed a few comments and lots of questions you can say to your kids to hopefully challenge and replace some of the unhelpful beliefs listed in the beginning of the article.

 The inherent value of hard work: